aghie/uuusa/README.md

 	cd uuusa-master
 	mvn assembly:assembly

-If nothing goes wrong, you should see something like at the end of the log:
+If everything goes fine, you should see something like at the end of the log:

 	[INFO] ------------------------------------------------------------------------
 	[INFO] BUILD SUCCESS